thws-idee/runnercalculator/README.md

 - Input your gender, weight, and race distance
 - Optionally enter your current race time
-- Calculate recommended training paces for the three key FIRST workouts
+- Calculate recommended training paces for the three key SECOND workouts
 - Responsive design for desktop and mobile devices

 ## How to Use